GroovyWizard/HTML-PHP-MYSQL-Form-/README.md

 Title: New Forgot your password features

 Description:  Working "forgot your password" anchor/php archive and a new name attribute that will be retrieved from the Database in the next update,

+- 01/06/2021

+Title: New primitive Database connection

+Description:
+1- New DAO with a basic function to connect to the database and fetch data, nothing too fancy.
+2- Some SQL scripts which can be used to simulate the same environment.